-The Bonds received an insured rating of "A1" (stable outlook) from Moody's solely in reliance upon the issuance and delivery of the Policy by AG. at the time of delivery of the Bonds.
 Moody's has assigned an underlying credit rating of "Baa1" to the Bonds.
-An explanation of the rating may be obtained from Moody's at 7 World Trade Center at 250 Greenwich Street, New York, New York 10007.
-Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
-There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by Moody's, if in their judgment, circumstances so warrant.
-Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.

-The District is not aware of any rating assigned to the Bonds other than the ratings discussed above.
+An explanation of the rating may be obtained from Moody's, 7 World Trade Center at 250 Greenwich Street, New York, New York 10007.
+A security obtained if office the result of the result rating is not a recommendation to buy, sell, or hold securities.
+There is no assurance that such rating wil continue for any given period of time or that it will not be revised downward or withdrawn entirely by Moody's if in its judgment, circumstances so warrant.
+Any such revisions or withdrawal of the rating may have ar adverse effect on the market price of the Bonds.
+The District is not aware of any rating assigned to the Bonds other than the rating of Moody's.